aditya7874/Activity-Prediction-in-EgoCentric-Videos/README.md

 2. The second task evaluates the ability to make future predictions.
 Here a video showing part on an activity plus two shorter snippets are provided and the model predicts which of the two snippets comes next temporally in the video.

-Since the above model only predicts temporal order of the actions but does not recognize it we are implementing new approach for the action recognition.

-After the recognition of the action from the video we extend this model for predicting the action using our previous work.

 #### save_data.m file computes the features from the Egocentric Videos and stores it in a matfile